Rental Reference Letters (Landlord, Tenant) – Free Templates

 Greetings

 The writer should indicate a formal greeting that addresses the potential landlord directly.
-If the name could not be found, generic greetings such as ‘To Whom it may concern’ can be used.
+If the name cannot be found, generic greetings such as ‘To Whom It May Concern’ can be used.

 Introduction